-DV-140 Child Custody and Visitation Or der Case Number: This form is attached to (check one) : DV-110 DV-130 L (1) Name of Protected Person: \bigcirc Relationship to children: Parent Legal Guardian Othe r (descri ibe): (2) Name of Restrained Person: \bigcirc Relationship to children: Parent Legal Guardian Other r (descri ibe): 3 Children Under 18 Years Old \bigcirc a.
-Name: Date of of birth: b.
-Name: of birth: c.
-Name: Date o of birth: d.
-Name: Date of of birth: ☐ (Check here if you have more children to list.
-On a separate piece top and attach it to this form.) ce of pap per write "DV-105, Children" at the 4 □ No Travel With Children Without Permission □ Person in 1 □ Person in 2 □ Other (name): must have written permission from the other parent, or a court order a. □ State of California b. □ United States c. □ Other place(s) (list): r, to take e the children outside of: 5 □ Stop Access to Children's School, Health, and Oth a.
-The person in (2) must not access or have access to the records o or inform nation for: All the children listed in (3).
-Only the children listed here (names): b.
-From the following (check all that apply): ☐ Medical, dental, and mental health providers School and daycare providers 1 .
-Extracurricular activity providers, including summer camps an Child's employers (including volunteer and unpaid positions) Other (describe): - s teams If you are a provider listed above, you must not release info listed in (5) a to the person in (2). or records regarding the children This is a Court Or rder.
-This is a Court Or raer.
+DV-140 Child Custody and Visitation Order Case Number:

+This form is attached to (check one) :

+1 Name of Protected Person:

+Relationship to children: Parent Legal Guardian Other (description) ribe):

+2 Name of Restrained Person:

+Relationship to children: Parent Legal Guardian Other (descri ribe):

+3 ☐ Children Under 18 Years Old

+n Namas Data of birth:

+of birth:

+of birth:

+d.
+Name: Date of birth:

+4 No Travel With Children Without Permission □ Person in 1 □ Person in 2 □ Other (name): xe the children outside of:

+5 □ Stop Access to Children's School, Health, and Other Inf a.
+The person in 2 must not access or have access to the records or inform □ All the children listed in 3. □ Only the children listed here (names):

+b.
+From the following (check all that apply): Medical, dental, and mental health providers School and daycare providers Extracurricular activity providers, including summer camps and spot Child's employers (including volunteer and unpaid positions) Other (describe):

+If you are a provider listed above, you must not release informatio listed in (5) a to the person in (2). n or records regarding the children